 A dual number has the form \(a + b\varepsilon\) where \(\varepsilon^2 = 0\).
 Arithmetic follows naturally:

-$$(a + b\varepsilon) + (c + d\varepsilon) = (a+c) + (b+d)\varepsilon$$$$(a + b\varepsilon)(c + d\varepsilon) = ac + (ad + bc)\varepsilon + bd\varepsilon^2 = ac + (ad + bc)\varepsilon$$Notice how the \(bd\varepsilon^2\) term vanishes because \(\varepsilon^2 = 0\).
+$$(a + b\varepsilon) + (c + d\varepsilon) = (a+c) + (b+d)\varepsilon$$$$(a + b\varepsilon)(c + d\varepsilon) = ac + (ad + bc)\varepsilon + bd\varepsilon^2 = ac + (ad + bc)\varepsilon$$The \(bd\varepsilon^2\) term vanishes.
+That’s the whole trick.

-For a function \(f\), Taylor expansion gives:
+For any function \(f\), Taylor expansion gives:

-$$f(a + b\varepsilon) = f(a) + bf'(a)\varepsilon + \frac{b^2}{2}f''(a)\varepsilon^2 + \cdots = f(a) + bf'(a)\varepsilon$$If we set \(b = 1\) (marking \(x\) as “the variable we’re differentiating with respect to”), then:
+$$f(a + b\varepsilon) = f(a) + bf'(a)\varepsilon + \frac{b^2}{2}f''(a)\varepsilon^2 + \cdots = f(a) + bf'(a)\varepsilon$$All higher-order terms vanish because they contain \(\varepsilon^2\) or higher powers.
+Set \(b = 1\) (marking x as “the variable we’re differentiating with respect to”):

-$$f(x + \varepsilon) = f(x) + f'(x)\varepsilon$$The derivative appears as the coefficient of epsilon!
+$$f(x + \varepsilon) = f(x) + f'(x)\varepsilon$$The derivative is the coefficient of epsilon.

 API Reference

-The core dual number type.
+The core type:

 // Create a variable for differentiation